 Have fun styling up your bar cart to reflect your personality and home décor style.
-This one is feminine and glam in gold and pinks, with everything you need to mix a cocktail right there.
-Adding fresh flowers to your bar cart always looks gorgeous, too.
+Adding fresh flowers to your bar cart always looks gorgeous too.

 It will always be relaxing to look at happy, verdant plants at home.
-So if you want a tranquil aesthetic for your drinks zone then go for a proliferation of plants in terracotta teamed with classic spirits and liqueurs, like Cointreau and vodka, et voila!
+So if you want a tranquil aesthetic for your drinks zone then go for a proliferation of plants.
+Pop them in terracotta and surround them withwith classic spirits and liqueurs, like Cointreau and vodka.
+Et voila!
 Rustic French and instaworthy.

-Pastels are guaranteed to make you feel happy, and that’s the whole vibe you want for happy hour, right?
-In Sacramento, the US, a mint bar cabinet bursts at the seams with bottles and, topped with a vase and some artwork, is casually coastal Boho.
+Pastels are guaranteed to make you feel happy, and that’s the whole vibe you want for happy hour, am I right?
+How about a mint bar cabinet bursting at the seams with bottles and topped with a vase and some artwork.
+The result is casually coastal Boho.

-If you like a beachy luxe, Hamptons-Down-Under look, invest in a gorgeous bar cart in organic fibres rather than metals.
-This one’s an inexpensive department store bar cart but you could also scour the flea markets to find a lovely vintage cane or rattan one.
-Then just add a couple of small sculptural plants and a sign.
+If you like a beachy luxe look, invest in a gorgeous bar cart in organic fibres rather than metals.
+It could simply be an inexpensive department store bar cart or you could scour the flea markets to find a lovely vintage cane or rattan one.
+Then just add a couple of small sculptural plants and make it modern with a neon sign.

-Another option for home bar ideas is to have a dedicated drinks cabinet, preferably something a little dramatic or retro to give it those Mad Men vibes, like this Mid-Century Italian piece.
-On the outside, a diamond pattern in the walnut veneer adds visual interest, while brass legs match brass hangers inside.
-Adjustable glass shelving is handy too.
+Another option for home bar ideas is to have a dedicated drinks cabinet.
+Preferably, go for something a little dramatic or retro to give it those Mad Men vibes.
+How about a statement mid-century Italian piece with walnut veneer and brass legs?
+Tip: pick cabinets that have handy adjustable glass shelving on the inside.

-How about the huge wheels on this oak bar cabinet?
 Make your bar cart a showstopper and talking point with a unique design.
-This one has plenty of hidden storage and I like the yellow steel handle/brake.
-Don’t forget you can hire a carpenter to bring something bespoke to life.
+You can hire a carpenter to bring something bespoke to life.